 Leo smiled modestly, “Thanks, Joe.
 It’s good to see you too.”

 The three of them stood there, uncomfortable, unsure of what to say next.
-Finally, Chad spoke, “So…We’ve got a lot of Lucky’s to drink.
+Finally, Chad broke the ice, “So…We’ve got a lot of Lucky’s to drink.
 Maybe we should head inside.”

-“Good idea,” said Joe, opening the front door and motioning them inside.
+“Good idea,” said Joe.
+He opened the front door and motioned them inside.

 They walked over the warped hardwood flooring of the hostel pub and grabbed a seat at one of the oak tables by the window.
 In a few hours it would be happy hour and the place would be loaded with local thugs and international backpackers but for now the place was deserted.
 Chad excused himself to the bathroom and Joe and Leo sat down.